Central Park (San Mateo): Regular events

 Since 1979, a five-game little league exhibition baseball series has been held between San Mateo and Toyonaka all-stars biennially.
 San Mateo and Toyonaka trade hosting duties, and the final game is held at Fitzgerald Field in the years that San Mateo hosts the series.

 On Thursday nights during the summer, Central Park hosts the Central Park Music Series, a series of free concerts featuring live music from Bay Area-based performers.
-2014 featured eight concert dates, and 2015 is planned to have eight dates as well.
+2024 featured eight concert dates, and 2025 is planned to have eight dates as well.
+The only year skipped was 2020, due to the COVID-19 pandemic.

 The City of San Mateo holds the Eggstravaganza egg hunt and parade early each spring at Central Park.

 Other holidays and events are celebrated at the park, year round including: San Mateo Bacon & Brew Festival (October), Holiday Floral Art Show (December), San Mateo on Ice (Ice Skating Rink from November until January), and various San Mateo Arboretum Society events (all year round).